BTajini/SparkStreamingTwitter-presidential/SparkStreamingTwitter-master/README.md

 #####if the build is successful, so we can run our application using the command below :
 #####be aware, must change the name of the user depending on your first name!

+#####to submit your spark application - read the HINT above :
 ```
 cd target
-to submit your spark application - read the HINT above :

 ```
-#####to submit your spark application , be aware fot the last parameter, edit if you want the collected tweets <numTweetsToCollect = 2000 or 200 or 100> :
+#####to submit your spark application , be aware fot the last parameter, edit if you want to collect more or less tweets <numTweetsToCollect = 2000 or 200 or 100> :
 ```
 spark-submit --class com.badr.app.TwitterStreamingCollector \
 --master yarn-client \